MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 encoder can safely reuse the index for future insertions.

+# Use in HTTP/QUIC

+HTTP/QUIC [I-D.ietf-quic-http] currently retains the HPACK compressor from HTTP/2.
+Using QPACK instead would entail the following changes:

+- The Sequence field is removed from HEADERS frames (Section 5.2.2) and PUSH_PROMISE frames (Section 5.2.6).
+- Header Block Fragments consist of QPACK data instead of HPACK data.
+- The ordering requirements of header block fragments are eliminated.

+A HEADERS or PUSH_PROMISE frame MAY contain an arbitrary number of QPACK instructions, but QPACK instructions SHOULD NOT cross a boundary between successive HEADERS frames.

 # Performance Considerations

 While QPACK is designed to minimize head-of-line blocking between streams on